dilumn/dilumn.github.io/_posts/2021-09-28-Tech-company-categories-for-a-sri-lankan.md

 - You should be good at managing work load & stress.
 - Visa, relocation & everything will be taken care of by the company.
 - Don't need to take a risk as high as Category C.
-- There should be few cases of Sri Lankan graduates landed jobs in Category D as fresh graduates.
-But you need to be extreamly good.
+- There should be few cases of Sri Lankan graduates landing jobs in Category D as fresh graduates.
+But you need to be extremely good.

 It is easy to go down from your current category if you prefer.
 But you need to work a bit hard to go up in the category.
-It may require few months of interview preperation to level up your next job category.
+It may require a few months of interview preparation to level up your next job category.
 It is always easy to change jobs in the same category & get salary increments.
-But most of the time category above pays higher salaries.
+But most of the time the category above pays higher salaries.

 <br>